nitesh030923/clock/README.md

 This project was inspired by [this dribbble shot](https://dribbble.com/shots/5958443-Alarm-clock).

-The clock functionality and design were created by [Your Name].
+The clock functionality and design were created by Nitesh.

 ## License